DopeBiscuit/RISC-VI-Processor-Verilog/README.md

 The RISC-VI processor is a modern, open-source instruction set architecture (ISA) that is gaining popularity in the field of computer architecture and embedded systems.
 With this project, I aimed to create a functional implementation of the RISC-VI processor using Verilog, a hardware description language (HDL).

-The processor design in this repository supports a variety of instruction types, such as I-type, B-type, R-type, J-type, and S-type.
+The processor design in this repository supports a variety of instruction types, such as:
+* I-type - Immediate instructions
+* B-type - Branch instructions
+* R-type - Register instructions
+* J-type - Jump instructions
+* S-type - Store instructions

 By implementing these instruction types, the processor becomes capable of executing a wide range of instructions, making it suitable for various applications and projects.

 ## Processor Architecture